 So, he surmised that extrinsic motivation (the money) served to deter intrinsic motivation.

 Later, researchers didn’t actually find a statistically significant difference in effort on day 2 vs. day 3.
 Additionally, researchers uncovered that the students already enjoyed playing the game – they already had the intrinsic motivation – so rewards were unnecessary.
 Why would you reward kids if they already enjoyed doing the task?

 Reward Kids for Doing Things They Don’t Want to Do Naturally

 So there is Rule #1 of doing rewards right: you reward kids for doing things they don’t want to do naturally – like breaking bad habits or building new ones.

 There have been numerous studies on the effectiveness of rewards in breaking bad habits – from smoking cessation in pregnant women and in building new habits like exercising.
-Rewards are important when a behavior is not already intrinsically motivated.
+When a child doesn’t already have intrinsic motivation for a behavior, rewards are important .

 Rewards Should Be Based on Effort Not Outcome

-Rule #2 is that rewards should be based on effort and not outcome.
-For example, a student who regularly gets Ds in school probably won’t be motivated by a reward only for getting an A – that may not be realistic.
-But, if the reward is tied to working on schoolwork for an extra 30 minutes, that student can build study skills to improve their grades.
-Once that skill is developed, you should stop rewarding it and move on to another skill that needs an extra push.
+Rule #2 is that offering rewards should be based on effort and not the outcome.
+For example, a student who regularly gets Ds in school probably won’t be motivated by a reward for getting an A – that may not be realistic.
+But, if the reward connects to working on schoolwork for an extra 30 minutes, that student can build study skills to improve their grades.
+Once the child develops that skill, you should stop rewarding it and move on to another skill that needs an extra push.